Zorgkaart:

 • Health insurance card

-• Any other matters mentioned in the appointment letter
+• Any additional documents mentioned in your appointment letter

 Side effects and risks